thomasjball/PyExZ3/README.md

 as was done in the NICE project.
 This significantly improves the robustness and portability of the engine, as well as reducing the code size.

-In the limit, **PyExZ3** tries to *explore/execute* all the paths in a Python function by:
--  executing the function on a concrete input to trace a path through the control flow of the function;
-- using symbolic execution along the path to determine how the conditions inside the function depend on the functions' parameters;
-- generating new values for the parameters to drive the function to yet uncovered path, using Z3.

-For small programs without loops or recursion,
-PyExZ3 may be able to explore all feasible programs.

 ###Setup instructions: